quanvuong/deep_learning_tips_and_tricks/README.md

 Adding this will run your script 10 times in parallel.
 The environment variable `SLURM_ARRAY_TASK_ID` in each script will have different values (from 1 to 10 in this case).
 You can then set different parameter setting for each parallel run based on this environment variable.

 Also remember to change `#SBATCH --output=output.slurm` to `#SBATCH --output=%a_output.slurm`.
 This redirect the stdout of each parallel run to different file. `%a` will be replaced by the corresponding `SLURM_ARRAY_TASK_ID` for each run.

+Another useful trick is to add the following line into your `~/.bashrc`.

+`alias q='echo ; squeue --user=qhv200 --format="%.16i %.9P %.110j %.8M %.10T %R"; echo;'`

+You can then view your submitted jobs, their status and most relevant info.
+[Example](https://i.imgur.com/MKgDK0M.png).